 It just works.

-With a great online application process comes a rising expectation that their decision will be made quicker.
+With a great online application process comes a rising expectation that their decision will be made more quickly.

 To enable a customer's expectation to be clearly set and enforced, we realised a case management system alone would not be enough.